After-Shock/Cloudbox-wiki/Paths.md

 It is recommended to assign all your disk space to `/`, as all of your imported media and app data will be saved to `/mnt/local` and `/opt`,  respectively.

+Downloads (i.e. NZBGet, ruTorrent) are stored in `~/downloads`, however, this can be changed and pointed to an extra disk by editing the [[setting.yml|Configuring-Settings]] file.

 ## Local Paths

 ### Media